klingtnet/bitwig-extensions/README.md

 The controller script was only tested with the [PCR-300](http://www.rolandus.com/products/pcr-300/) but should work with the larger models (`PCR-{500,800}`), as well.
 The controller script assumes that you're using **controller map 0**.
 Check the [tips](#tips) section or refer to the user's manual on how to change the control map.

+## Notes

+- the 9th knob is not mapped.
+If someone has a good idea on where to map it then please let me know!

 ## Tips

 - Switch to controller map `x`: